byuccl/dac_sdc_2022/_labs/lab_3.md

 - No modifications to `tcp_client.h` are allowed.

+- The default port must be `8082`.

-- Everything about the command-line interface must stay the same.
+- Everything about the command-line interface must stay the same as lab 2.

 - You must build off of the previous lab (meaning that you have to keep the pipelining).